stephmarie17/docs-shared/dbx/extended-json.rst

    * - Name
      - Description

-   * - **Extended**
+   * - **Extended** or **Canonical**
-     - | Also known as the *canonical* format, this JSON representation avoids loss of BSON type information.
+     - | A string format that avoids loss of BSON type information during data conversions.
        | This format prioritizes type preservation at the loss of human-readability and
          interoperability with older formats. |driver-specific-text-extended|

    * - **Relaxed**
-     - | JSON representation that describes BSON documents with some type information loss.
+     - | A string format that describes BSON documents with some type information loss.
        | This format prioritizes human-readability and interoperability at the loss of
          certain type information. |driver-specific-text-relaxed|

    * - **Shell**
-     - | JSON representation that matches the syntax used in the MongoDB shell.
+     - | A string format that matches the syntax used in the MongoDB shell.
        | This format prioritizes compatibility with the MongoDB shell, which often uses
          JavaScript functions to represent types. |driver-specific-text-shell|